OK, so I am totally obsessed with Oprah…

 Rudine, without knowing it, was way ahead of the times – she told Oprah her anorexia felt like a spiritual battle inside herself and that she needed to accept herself.
 I couldn’t agree more!

 P.S.
 Since my story was published, Oprah announced her investment in Weight Watchers – both personally, through participating in the diet and professionally, through financial investment.
-This is something eating disorder specialists (me included), Health at Every Size advocates and many women recovering from food weight and body image issues feel deeply disappointed about.
+This is something therapists who help people overcome eating disorders (myself included), Health at Every Size advocates and many women recovering from food weight and body image issues feel deeply disappointed about.
 Fingers crossed Oprah can inject some much needed soul and spirit into Weight Watchers and redirect the focus from weight-loss to size diversity and health and well-being at every size.

 If you are struggling with an eating disorder, search for a psychotherapist in your area who can work in a holistic and soulful way with these issues.
 It takes time and a commitment to 1-2 times a week therapy but it’s worth it – recovery is possible!